 Purpose: Accepts a file from the host and saves it under the specified filename.
 If the filename is not included, the reader displays the Receive screen, which lets you select a COM port and filename.
-For help, see "Receiving IRL Files" in
+For help, see "Receiving IRL Files" in Chapter 7.
+Note: You can use this command only from the IRL Desktop.

-Chapter 7.

 From Host: .%filename

 Keypad: In the IRL Desktop, choose File and then choose Receive.

+IRL Command: Not supported

 Scan: Receive IRL File